Nazaré: Beyond the big waves.

 Try the Convent Sweets by the Pastelaria Alcoa

-In Portugal, convent sweets are not just delectable treats; they’re an integral part of the nation’s cultural and culinary heritage.
+In Portugal, convent sweets are not just delectable treats; they’re a part of the nation’s cultural and culinary heritage.

-Dating back to the 15th century, nuns have crafted these pastries in the convents.
-Portugal was known as one of the largest egg producers in Europe.
+Did you know Portugal was known as one of the largest egg producers in Europe?

 These sweets helped fund the upkeep of the convents and monasteries.